 I hope all of the simple methods mentioned above to use the SMALL function will now prompt you to apply them in your Excel spreadsheets with more productivity.
 If you have any questions or feedback, please let me know in the comment section.
 Or you can check out our other articles related to Excel functions on this website.

-- Use MIN Function in Excel (5 Relevant Examples)
+- How to Use AVERAGE Function in Excel (5 Ideal Examples)

-- Use VAR Function in Excel (4 Examples)
+- Use PERCENTILE Function in Excel (With an Example)

-- How to Use PROB Function in Excel (3 Examples)
+- How to Use TTEST Function in Excel (5 Methods)

-- How to Use Excel GROWTH Function (4 Easy Methods)
+- How to Use Excel COUNTBLANK Function (5 Ideal Examples)